cellsjs/gluon-cli/docs/users/tutorials/003componentlifecycle.md

 ---
-title: Component lifecycle using Pisco GitFlow
+title: Component lifecycle using Gluon
 layout: doc_page.html
 ---

-# Using **Pisco GitFlow** in component development lifecycle
+# Using **Gluon** in component development lifecycle

 We are going to see a very simple example with the component (Cells) context, but consider this example could be use for all the contexts you can imagine.

-## Start working with Pisco GitFlow
+## Start working with Gluon

 Go to the root of your component and execute